Jweale/keep-li/keep-li_prd.md

 ## Product

-**Working name:** LinkedIn Saves → Sheets (MVP)
+**Working name:** Keep_li

-**One‑liner:** Save the LinkedIn posts you care about into your own Google Sheet—fast.
+**Tagline:** Save the LinkedIn posts you care about into your own Google Sheet—fast.
 Add AI‑ready context (summary, tags, intent, next action) without scraping or risking your account.

 ---